cloudflare/cloudflare-docs/content/registrar/account-options/domain-management.md

 Domain registrations will not appear in the **Active Subscriptions** section of the dashboard, as Registrar is not subscription based.
 To check information related to your domain billing:

-1. From your [dashboard home page](https://dash.cloudflare.com/login), select your account.
+1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
 2. Select **Domain Registration** > **Manage Domains**.
 3. Find the domain you want to check and select **Manage**.
 4. Refer to **Registration** for information regarding your domain fees.
 From here, you can also opt to [renew or extend](/registrar/account-options/renew-domains/) your domain registration.